 Targeting large muscle groups with the foam roller, like your leg muscles (quads, hamstrings, calves, glutes etc.) offers the most benefit.
 Foam rollers can also be used on the large muscles of the back.
 If you have muscle soreness from the previous day’s exercise, you can foam roll on subsequent days to help alleviate muscle soreness.

 It is recommended to foam roll soon after activity and every 24 hours thereafter to reduce soreness.

 Diet also plays a role in recovery.
 Tomatoes, olive oil, green leafy vegetables, nuts, fatty fish like salmon and tuna, and fruits (especially berries) have anti-inflammatory properties that help reduce muscle soreness.
 Try working these healthy foods into your diet to help alleviate pain after exercise.

 Don’t let muscle soreness deter you from trying a new workout.
-Just be sure recovery through stretching, foam rolling and a healthy diet are also part of your routine.
+Just be sure recovery — through stretching, foam rolling and a healthy diet — is also part of your routine.